Wrapped Bitcoin (WBTC) Achieves Market Cap of $4.77 Billion

-Wrapped Bitcoin (WBTC) traded 0.4% lower against the U.S. dollar during the one day period ending at 13:00 PM Eastern on August 10th.
-One Wrapped Bitcoin token can currently be bought for approximately $29,422.41 or 1.00170467 BTC on popular cryptocurrency exchanges.
-Wrapped Bitcoin has a market cap of $4.77 billion and approximately $109.62 million worth of Wrapped Bitcoin was traded on exchanges in the last 24 hours.
-In the last seven days, Wrapped Bitcoin has traded up 0.3% against the U.S. dollar.
+Wrapped Bitcoin (WBTC) traded 0% higher against the U.S. dollar during the one day period ending at 9:00 AM Eastern on August 12th.
+One Wrapped Bitcoin token can currently be bought for approximately $29,418.09 or 1.00034921 BTC on popular cryptocurrency exchanges.
+Wrapped Bitcoin has a market cap of $4.77 billion and approximately $88.77 million worth of Wrapped Bitcoin was traded on exchanges in the last 24 hours.
+In the last seven days, Wrapped Bitcoin has traded up 1.5% against the U.S. dollar.

 Here is how similar cryptocurrencies have performed in the last 24 hours: